Meindonsa/security-storage/README.md

 ###

-- remove all
+- clean

-Removes all data from the localStorage, this method don't take parameter
+`clean` remove all your data from the localStorage, this method don't take parameter

 ### Example